Sion-Sarl/sion.cms/README.md

 Installation
 =====================
-Clone this repository.Then install dependency with composer with
+Clone this repository.Then install dependency with composer

     composer install